 You may be offered a speed awareness course as an alternative but only if you were caught speeding by a small margin and you haven’t already been on a speed awareness course in the last 3 years.
-The speed awareness course costs £100 but your license remains untouched if you complete it.
+The cost of a speed awareness course may vary but your license remains untouched if you complete it.

 Drivers who reach and/or exceed 12 points on their licence in a 3-year period will face an automatic ban.
 This is reduced to 6 points for new drivers, i.e. anyone within 2 years of passing their test.
 Their licence will be revoked and they’ll need to pass a new test before the licence will be reissued.
 If you don't pay the FPN within 28 days, or you believe it was issued to you in error, you may dispute the offence in court.

 NB: the court may decide to increase the fine if your case fails to convince them to let you off.